-In Fig.~\ref{fig:bias.pdf}, we show the fractional bias, $\Delta(\hat{C}_{L}^{\phi \phi})_{\mathrm{rot}}/C^{\phi\phi}_{L}$, obtained from the pipeline described above for both CMB-S3-like and CMB-S4-like experiments, respectively.
-We find that a rotation field with $A_{\m{CB}}=10^{-7}$, which is well-below the current experimental constraint, is capable of introducing a percent-level bias to the reconstructed lensing power spectrum.
+In Fig.~\ref{fig:bias.pdf}, we show the fractional bias, $\Delta(\hat{C}_{L}^{\phi \phi})_{\mathrm{rot}}/C^{\phi\phi}_{L}$, obtained from the procedure described above for both CMB-S3-like and CMB-S4-like experiments.
+We find that a rotation field with $A_{\m{CB}}=10^{-7}$, which is well below the current experimental constraint, is capable of introducing a percent-level bias to the reconstructed lensing power spectrum.
 The bias is most evident at small scales ($L\gtrsim 1000$), reaching up to $1.5\%$ for CMB-S3-like experiments and slightly lower for CMB-S4-like experiments.